ZakaryH/wp-petition-xl-emailer/README.md

 # Petition XL Emailer

+## About

+A Wordpress plugin that takes a (Canadian) user's postal code, and finds their local MLA, MP and City Councillor.
+User's information is stored, and later written to a spreadsheet with any others sharing the same representative and the dynamically generated .xlsx file is attached to an email sent to each representative.

+Made to allow users to petition and endorse a specific cause via email.
+Still in development to make it usable for more than one case.

 ## Configuration

 Just install the plugin, activate and then insert the [show\_pxe\_form] shortcode where you want the form.
-Then alter the main.js url ajax location.

-Still in development to make it usable for more than one case.
-## Phase 1
+## On Submit Process
-A Wordpress plugin that takes a (Canadian) user's postal code, and finds their local MLA, MP and City Councillor.
-From that data an email is sent to each of the representatives' publicly listed email address with a default message of support and additional messages depending on the user's selection.
+ Based on form input data an email is sent to each of the representatives' publicly listed email address with a default message of support and additional messages depending on the user's form selection(s).

-The data for the user and all their representatives is stored in a table.
+The data for the user and all their representatives is stored.

-## Phase 2
+## CRON Job Initiated Process
 A wp-cron event is registered upon plugin activation which will trigger once a week.
 This process will check if any new users have been added this week, if a district has new users then the petitioners for that district (old and new) will be taken from the table and written to a .xlsx file.
 An email with the attached file for that district will be sent to each representative.
 A "master" email is sent to the admin with ALL new xlsx files attached.

 ## Notes